Covid-19 forces limitation awareness on Irish Markets

-While online bets are on the rise in Ireland, well-established charity Problem Gambling Ireland is proposing certain limitations to gambling operators which would follow agreements and sanctions laid down in other parts of Europe.
+While betting at online casinos is on the rise in Ireland, well-established charity Problem Gambling Ireland is proposing certain limitations to gambling operators which would follow agreements and sanctions laid down in other parts of Europe.
 Changes to industry regulation in Ireland historically haven’t been received very well.
+The industry wants operators to impose these limitations due to the Covid-19 epidemic.
+In today's news article, we shall go into more detail on this issue and what this means for Irish online casino operators.

 Irish Operators should apply Limitations say Problem Gambling